 8) For the textured decoration, make sure the mod rock overlaps and extends around the back of the frame; otherwise you will find when it dries, it will fall off!

 9) Leave to dry flat.

 10) When dry, spray with gold or silver paint for a luxurious antique finish. (handy tip – don’t buy expensive craft paint, pop down to your local car accessory shop and buy some car paint.)

-ALTERNATIVELY - Instead of mod rock you could cut out your frame as per stages 1 - 3.
-At stage 7 secure triangles on the back with sticky tape.
+ALTERNATIVELY – Instead of mod rock, you could cut out your frame as per stages 1 – 3.
+At stage 7, secure triangles on the back with sticky tape.
 Decorate with dried pasta and pulses.
 Arrange your decoration as you wish.
 Stick with PVA glue.
 When dry, spray gold/silver or a colour of your choice.
-You can make different sized frames for postcards or photos and use for Christmas presents etc.
+You can make different-sized frames for postcards or photos and use them for Christmas presents etc.

-If the children made a large frame at the beginning of the term it could be used to display the rest of the years artwork in the Art Gallery, saving you the time and effort in sorting and mounting displays!
+If the children made a large frame at the beginning of the term, it could be used to display the rest of the year’s artwork in the Art Gallery, saving you the time and effort of sorting and mounting displays!